We are pleased to announce that applications are now open for our prestigious Doctoral Antimicrobial Research Training (DART) studentships.

-Spending a minimum of 3 months working with the project’s industrial partner, this is a great chance to take your research career to the next level in a cutting edge, collaborative research environment surrounded by experts in the field.
+These fully-funded MRC studentships will focus on antimicrobial resistance (AMR) related research, benefitting from academic-industry iCASE collaboration.
+Spending a minimum of 3 months working with the project’s industrial partner, this is a great opportunity to take your research career to the next level in a cutting edge, collaborative research environment surrounded by experts in the field.

 |Enhanced sensitivity pathogen detection for early diagnosis of infection (FIELDJ19DART)||The early diagnosis of infectious diseases is a key step in the correct prescription of antibiotics or other medicines.||Prof R Field||John Innes Centre||29 July 2019|

 |Development of novel rapid diagnostics for sepsis using the latest nanopore sequencing technologies (OGRADYQ19DART)||Rapid diagnosis is critical for the effective clinical management of life-threatening infections, especially bloodstream infections (BSI).||Dr J O'Grady||Quadram Institute||29 July 2019|